awsdocs/amazon-ecs-developer-guide/doc_source/ecs-ami-storage-config.md

 # Storage Configuration<a name="ecs-ami-storage-config"></a>

-By default, the Amazon ECS\-optimized AMI ships with 30 GiB of total storage\.
+By default, the Amazon ECS\-optimized Amazon Linux AMI ships with 30 GiB of total storage\.
 You can modify this value at launch time to increase or decrease the available storage on your container instance\.
 This storage is used for the operating system and for Docker images and metadata\.
-The sections below describe the storage configuration of the Amazon ECS\-optimized AMI, based on the AMI version\.
+The sections below describe the storage configuration of the Amazon ECS\-optimized Amazon Linux AMI, based on the AMI version\.

 ## Version 2015\.09\.d and Later<a name="ecs-AMI-LVM"></a>

-Amazon ECS\-optimized AMIs from version `2015.09.d` and later launch with an 8\-GiB volume for the operating system that is attached at `/dev/xvda` and mounted as the root of the file system\.
+Amazon ECS\-optimized Amazon Linux AMIs from version `2015.09.d` and later launch with an 8\-GiB volume for the operating system that is attached at `/dev/xvda` and mounted as the root of the file system\.
 There is an additional 22\-GiB volume that is attached at `/dev/xvdcz` that Docker uses for image and metadata storage\.
 The volume is configured as a Logical Volume Management \(LVM\) device and it is accessed directly by Docker via the `devicemapper` backend\.
 Because the volume is not mounted, you cannot use standard storage information commands \(such as df \-h\) to determine the available storage\.
 However, you can use LVM commands and docker info to find the available storage by following the procedure below\.
 For more information, see the [LVM HOWTO](http://tldp.org/HOWTO/LVM-HOWTO/) in The Linux Documentation Project\.

 **Note**
 You can increase these default volume sizes by changing the block device mapping settings for your instances when you launch them; however, you cannot specify a smaller volume size than the default\.
 For more information, see [Block Device Mapping](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/block-device-mapping-concepts.html) in the *Amazon EC2 User Guide for Linux Instances*\.